newton-raphson/constrained-ae-signed-distance/README.md

 <!-- The code is written with inspiration from Deep Learning in Production Book, adapted for PyTorch -->
-# Bijective mapping from sdf to spline
+# SDF TO NURBS vice-versa

-This code is used for training and  testing the Bijective Mapping Between NURBS Curve and Signed Distance Field
+This code is used for training and  testing the mapping between signed distance and NURBS, vice-versa

 ## Requirements